coder/coder/docs/admin/networking/index.md

 In order for clients and workspaces to be able to connect:

+> **Note:** We strongly recommend that clients connect to Coder and their
+> workspaces over a good quality, broadband network connection.
+The following
+> are minimum requirements:
+>
+> - better than 400ms round-trip latency to the Coder server and to their
+>   workspace
+> - better than 0.5% random packet loss

 - All clients and agents must be able to establish a connection to the Coder server (`CODER_ACCESS_URL`) over HTTP/HTTPS.
 - Any reverse proxy or ingress between the Coder control plane and